khalilou88/jnxplus/docs/nx-boot-gradle/getting-started/intro.md

 # Introduction to @jnxplus/nx-boot-gradle

-`@jnxplus/nx-boot-gradle` help you architect, test, and build Spring boot projects inside a Nx workspace.
+`@jnxplus/nx-boot-gradle` help you architect, test, and build Spring boot projects inside a Nx workspace using Grdale multi-project builds.

 ## Philosophy

 Like Nx, `@jnxplus/nx-boot-gradle` works especially for monorepos.

-@jnxplus/nx-boot-gradle uses Grdale multi-projects build to maintains modular units of code.
+`@jnxplus/nx-boot-gradle` uses Grdale multi-project builds to maintains modular units of code.

 ## Features